lamhq/tech-notes/pages/devops/aws/big-data/kinesis/kinesis-data-stream.md

 ## Overview

-Amazon Kinesis Data Streams is a data pipeline enables you to ingest, buffer, and process streaming big data in **real-time**.
+Amazon Kinesis Data Streams is a data pipeline enables you to **ingest, buffer, and process streaming big data in real-time**.

 Kinesis can handle any amount of streaming data and process data from hundreds of thousands of sources with very low latencies.

-Example sources: website clickstreams, database event streams, financial transactions, social media feeds, IT logs, location-tracking events...
+Example sources:
+- website clickstreams
+- database event streams
+- financial transactions
+- social media feeds
+- IT logs
+- location-tracking events
+- ...

 It does not transform data.

-It reliably **stores data** for later processing by applications (key difference with Firehose which delivers data directly to AWS services), maximum retention period is 7 days.
+It reliably **stores data** for later processing by applications (key difference with Firehose which delivers data directly to AWS services), maximum retention period is **7 days**.

+It's **pull-based** (like Amazon SQS).

 The collected data is available (to consumers) in milliseconds.